johnomarkid/elm-electron-webpack/README.md

 This is just telling webpack-dev-server to watch the files in /dist.
 Open electron again and you will see the same text from the .elm file as we saw before.
 If you change that text you'll see a lot of output in your terminal.
-That is just webpack at work recreating your bundle.js.
+That is webpack at work recreating your bundle.js.
 Reload the electron browser to see things updated.

 That's really cool!
 But the browser should automatically refresh on save, right?
 Right.